Phoebe Waller-Bridge: Career

-Critical acclaim and wider recognition (2016–present)

 In 2016, she wrote and starred in her first television project, the Channel 4 comedy Crashing about a group of twenty-somethings living in an abandoned hospital under the property guardianship scheme.
 It began streaming on Netflix after airing in the UK, with W Magazine calling it Waller-Bridge's "twisted take on Friends."
 GQ Magazine described the show's six episodes as: "perfect little whirlwinds of comedy building to one big maelstrom where everyone falls to pieces—some are better off for it, and some are not.
 No matter where the chips fall, you'll have a good time."

 After an initial release on BBC Three, Fleabag was broadcast on BBC Two from August 2016.
 It was picked up by the on-demand Amazon Video service and premiered in the United States in September 2016.
 For her performance in the series she won the British Academy Television Award for Best Female Comedy Performance and was nominated for a Critics' Choice Television Award for Best Actress in a Comedy Series.
 Fleabag's second and final series aired in 2019.
 For the second series, Waller-Bridge received Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series, Outstanding Writing for a Comedy Series, and Outstanding Comedy Series.
+She also topped the Radio Times's TV 100 power list that year.

 She voiced and performed droid L3-37 in the Star Wars film Solo: A Star Wars Story (2018).
 Waller-Bridge wrote and produced the thriller television series Killing Eve, based on novels by Luke Jennings.
-She was also the showrunner for season 1.
+She was also the showrunner for series 1.
 The BBC America series stars Sandra Oh and Jodie Comer and premiered in April 2018 to critical acclaim.
 For her work on the series, she received nominations for the Primetime Emmy Award for Outstanding Writing for a Drama Series and Outstanding Drama Series, the latter as a producer.